Sampling discretization in Orlicz spaces: Introduction

-The second part of the paper studies discretization for Orlicz norms on arbitrary subspaces $X_N$, not necessarily satisfying assumption \eqref{eq-Nik}.
+{\bf One-sided discretization results.} The second part of the paper studies discretization for Orlicz norms on arbitrary subspaces $X_N$, not necessarily satisfying assumption \eqref{eq-Nik}.
 For an arbitrary $X_N$, under some technical assumptions on the function $\Phi$, which generates the Orlicz norm, we derive one-sided discretization results that bound the integral Orlicz norm by a suitable discrete norm.
-We consider two distinct cases when this discrete norm is generated by an Orlicz functional, close to the initial one, and when this norm is just a discrete $L^2$ norm.
-In the latter case we generalize the results from \cite{KPUU24} as follows.
+We consider two distinct cases: one where this discrete norm is generated by an Orlicz functional close to the original one, and another where this norm is simply a discrete $L^2$ norm.
+In the latter case, we generalize the results from \cite{KPUU24} as follows (see Corollary \ref{T-1sided-1} below).